-Interested in downloading DNS Edge for Splunk?
+Interested in our Splunk integration?
 Download it from Splunkbase.

 Today’s cyber security professionals and IT administrators are overwhelmed by an avalanche of data.
 With so many sensors and systems to monitor, the strategic vision of network security and network performance is easily lost.

 Splunk provides a “single pane of glass” where IT administrators can see all their relevant DNS events and metrics of network infrastructure and security in one place.
 By bringing together data feeds from across the network, Splunk empowers administrators with the high-level perspectives they need to assess (and ultimately improve) system performance.